inductiva/inductiva/docs-sources/how-it-works/bring-your-own-software/run-large-integer-factorization.md

 The machine group is configured to allow up to as many machines as there are RSA numbers, ensuring that each number can be processed in parallel on a separate machine.

 Thanks to the elastic nature of this setup, a new machine is provisioned as soon as a task starts and is automatically shut down upon completion.
-This ensures efficient resource usage: machines don’t idle while waiting for others to complete their assigned job.
+This ensures efficient resource usage: machines don't idle while waiting for others to complete their assigned job.

-Here’s a summary of the performance and cost of the RSA factorization tasks:
+Here's a summary of the performance and cost of the RSA factorization tasks:

 |   RSA Number  |     Execution Time     |   Estimated Cost   |
 |:-------------:|:----------------------:|:--------:|